dojo/docs/djConfig.rst

 1. Specifying djConfig options via the djConfig="..." attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By far, the easiest and most common way to specify djConfig is via the djConfig="..." attribute of the &lt;script> tag that is used to include the dojo framework in the page (i.e. dojo.js).
+By far, the easiest and most common way to specify djConfig is via the djConfig="..." attribute of the <script> tag that is used to include the dojo framework in the page (i.e. dojo.js).
 Typically this looks something like this:

 .. code-block :: javascript
   :linenos: